-Off-Site Graduate Programs (OSGP) offers current and prospective teachers, school administrators, and counselors a range of opportunities from professional development to a certificate or master’s degree in Education.
-Our graduate programs are designed for the working professional in mind.
-Our courses, offered throughout the year, are developed with condensed rich content through both in-person and online engagement.
+Off-Site Graduate Programs (OSGP) offer current and prospective teachers, school administrators, and counselors a range of opportunities from professional development to a certificate or master’s degree in Education.
+Our graduate programs are designed with the working professional in mind.
+Our courses, offered throughout the year, are developed with condensed, rich content through in-person and online engagement.
 Please see below for off-site programs and opportunities.

 » OSGP Course Cancellation Policy